iyanu752/Facial-recognition-attendance-app/README.md

 # HOW TO REGISTER A NEW FACE
 A face can be registered by simply placing their picture in the faceAttendance folder

+# note

+this is done in pycharm and all the dependencies must be installed in order to get it to work